mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-09-16-watercolor-brush-update.md

 ---
-title: "Mastering Paper by FiftyThree: Watercolor Brush Improvements"
+title: "Mastering Paper for iOS: watercolor brush improvements"
 modified:
-excerpt: "Discover the secrets of Paper by FifyThree's newly updated watercolor brush in this short tutorial and video."
+excerpt: "Discover the secrets of Paper's newly updated watercolor brush in this short tutorial and video."
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, painting, iPad]
 image:
   path: &image /assets/images/paper-53-watercolor-brush-feature.jpg
+  width: 1280
+  height: 508
   feature: *image
   teaser: /assets/images/paper-53-watercolor-brush-teaser.jpg
   thumbnail: /assets/images/paper-53-watercolor-brush-th.jpg
 comments_locked: true
-last_modified_at: 2017-12-13T15:19:58-05:00
+last_modified_at: 2018-11-06T12:02:42-05:00
 ---

 If you've struggled painting smooth tones with Paper's watercolor brush, power on your iPad and download the 2.0 update right now!
 FiftyThree just pushed out a set of changes that improves the tool in every way.

-## So What Exactly Has Changed?
+## What exactly has changed?

 If you've spent anytime using the brush tool you probably already discovered that each new wash of watercolor multiplies as they're layered.
 This allows you to create some nice gradient effects to add depth and dimension to your sketches.